PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Proposed Method

-The architecture of PSCNet is illustrated in Fig.~\ref{fig:architecture}, which mainly consists of four stages including a backbone network as feature extractor, a pyramidal scale module to capture multi-scale information, and an effective global context module for complex background interference, meanwhile multi-scale features selection generated from the pyramidal scale module.
-Then an upsample layer is adopted with bilinear interpolation operation.
-Finally, three successive convolutional layers are used, two of which are 3$\times$3 with 256 and 128 channels, and one 1$\times$1 to generate the final estimated density map.
+The architecture of PSGCNet is illustrated in Fig.~\ref{fig:architecture}.
+It has four key components, including a backbone network as feature extractor, a pyramidal scale module capturing multi-scale information, a global context module suppressing cluttered backgrounds, and a decoder to estimate the final density map.

-Specifically, we adopt the same backbone network as \cite{ma2019bayesian}, i.e., VGG19~\cite{simonyan2014very} with the final three fully connected layers and one pooling layer removed.
-Hence, the output of the backbone is 1/16 times of resolution relative to the original input image.
-Then we upsample the feature maps by 2 times with bilinear interpolation.
-Afterwards, to deal with the scale variation problem, a pyramidal scale module is introduced to efficiently capture multi-scale information around crowd scenes.
-Furthermore, an effective global context module (GCM) is leveraged to alleviate the complex background inference, and select more suitable channels of the feature maps.
-Finally, a reliable supervision manner, i.e., Bayesian Loss~\cite{ma2019bayesian} combined with counting loss (BCL) is adopted, which constructs a density contribution probability model by computing the count expectation at each annotation point.
-This operation can alleviate the non-uniform density distribution to a certain extent, and guarantee reliable and accurate counting numbers for the final regression.
+Specifically, we adopt a truncated VGG19~\cite{simonyan2015very} same to \cite{ma2019bayesian} as the backbone network, in which the three fully connected layers and one pooling layer are removed.
+The output feature map's resolution of the backbone is 1/16 of the original input image.
+Afterwards, a pyramid scale module is built on top of the feature maps to capture multi-scale information.
+Then, an effective global context module (GCM) followed is leveraged to restrain the complex backgrounds.
+Then feature maps are upsampled twice with bilinear interpolation operation.
+Finally, a decoder is equipped to produce the density map, in which three successive convolutional layers are used, including two 3$\times$3 convolution layers with 256 and 128 channels, and one 1$\times$1 convolution.
+To further improve the performance, we optimize the model using a modified Bayesian Loss.